Itsy Docs

 Financial Tracking

-The group detail page shows four summary cards at the top:
+The group detail page shows a row of summary cards at the top.
+The four core cards are always present:

 CardWhat it shows